Injury Attorneys | Restoring LivesTM

 If your baby is breech in the final weeks of your pregnancy, your doctor should attempt an external cephalic version.
 This is when the doctor uses an ultrasound to watch your baby, manipulates your pelvis, and attempts to force the baby to turn.
 If the external cephalic version is unsafe or ineffective, the doctor should order a cesarean section delivery.
 Failure to attempt an external cephalic version and failure to order a C-section are two common examples of negligence in breech births.

-The birth injury attorneys at WKW have years of experience with cases like yours and a passion for getting families the care that they need.
-Our Indianapolis attorneys and staff can help you build a case and ensure you’re not alone during this difficult time.
+The Indianapolis Birth Injury Attorneys at Wilson Kehoe Winingham have years of experience with cases like yours and a passion for getting families the care that they need.
+Our attorneys and staff can help you build a case and ensure you’re not alone during this difficult time.

 With a strong and trustworthy birth injury attorney, you’ll have someone advocating for what’s rightfully yours.
 Contact the attorneys at WKW for a consultation to decide how to best move forward with your case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.